Earlier this year

 a lot better, and it's fun again, so you'll probably see more of my preparation

 The lead article was a "History of Software Engineering."
 When I was teaching at the university, I told my students that "software engineering" is a self-contradiction.
 Engineering is about building things we know how to build, like electronic circuits or bridges or petroleum reefineries.
-Once we know how to write a particular program, we can tell the computer to do it -- it's called a "compiler" and I got a PhD in that topic -- and then go on to invent other things we do not yet know how to do.
+But once we know how to write a particular computer program, we can tell the computer to do it -- it's called a "compiler" and I got a PhD in that topic -- and then go on to invent other things we do not yet know how to do.
 Retro people (think: Linux and dark screens, see my essay "Retro Romance") obviously are not so inventive, and the people in China and India and Russia can make more of the same, but in the USA we "invent the future."
 Maybe that's why I'm no longer at that university, but the Dean said they were looking for "grantsmanship" (his word, meaning the getting and spending of Federal grant money; I'm of the wrong political persuasion to be good at that).
 Anyway, the author made a valiant effort to defend the term.
 And then he said something rather astonishing.
 It shouldn't be.

 He started his history of computer software before there were any real computers, with the curious remark that "The first computers were human (and for the most part, women)."
 It's obviously a sexist comment.
 If there really were no differences between men and women (other than reproductive organs), this would not only be irrelevant, it would not be true at all.
-What he is reporting is there is a "glass ceiling" where men were systematically excluded from employment positions in the emerging technical field of computation.
+What he is reporting is there was a "glass ceiling" where men were systematically excluded from employment positions in the emerging technical field of computation.
 What utter nonsense!
 The USA is probably the most meritocratic country in the whole world, and was so even back then a century ago.
 More women than men had those jobs because they were better at it and were willing to put the effort into doing it well.
 The technology is different today, but it's still true that the jobs go to the people who want to put the effort into doing it well, and the other people (the ones who won't or can't perform at that level) they complain about a glass ceiling or discrimination or whatever else they want to shift the blame to.
 Of course there's discrimination!
 Short people cannot become super-star basketball players.
 Paraplegics do not get to be firemen (and the people trapped in a burning house wouldn't want it any other way).
 Often the performance differences are subtle.
 Sometimes potential employers are lazy or too busy to check out the actual performance of the applicants, but instead rely on averages, and that's unfortunate because smarter employers will beat them in the marketplace.
 You don't want to be there when that happens.

 Anyway, the other interesting factoid in his History article had to do with a certain woman that I'd already heard of: Grace Hopper is credited with inventing the first compiler.
 Compilers are my specialty, but I don't look back very much, so I didn't know that.
 Grace Hopper earned her kudos before women started looking for excuses instead of doing the job well.

 Later in the same issue is a pair of articles that are almost comical in juxtaposition.
 First came a contentless piece extolling the virtues of blockchain (the latest buzzword ignorant people use to sound smart, now that neural nets are on the decline) in food safety.
 He never once actually told us how that could happen, only that it could do so.
 I don't believe it.
 Anything as opaque and computationally intensive as blockchains is almost certainly full of unseen bugs that clever thieves will spend the time to exploit, and nobody has bothered to tell us why that might be otherwise.
+If so.

-with Nick Weaver" (quoted, it's the title of his article).
+Bullet Talks with Nick Weaver" (quoted, it's the title of his article).